ncsu-geoforall-lab/open-science-course/topics/linux.rst

 Assignment
 ----------

 Go through the above instructions.
-You can use NCSU VCL, one of the Ubuntu machines.
+You can use NCSU VCL, specifically one of the Ubuntu machines.
 When you login in into the machine, use terminal to input commands.
-Alternatively, you can use terminal on Mac OS or Git Bash from last class if you are using MS Windows.
+Alternatively, you can use terminal on Mac OS or Git Bash from the last class if you are using MS Windows but you may not be able to do all the steps.
 If you were in the class, you can skip this part and do the next one right away.

-In some Linux command line, find out how many CPUs has the machine you are working on.
+In some Linux command line (e.g. in NCSU VCL Ubuntu machine), find out how many CPUs has the machine you are working on.
 To find out that information, use file called ``/proc/cpuinfo`` which contains information about CPUs.
 Construct command line which will in one command print the number of CPUs, but nothing more.
+Post the command as a (online) text as assignment in Moodle.

+Please do post questions to the forum as you are going through the provided material, just don't post possible solutions for that CPU command, so that others can come up with their own solutions.